-As Standard as necessary – as Individual as possible
+As much standard as necessary – as individual as possible

-Over the last 20 years, strategy processes have become highly standardized and rolled out across the entire organization to support structured thinking within clear time targets.
+Over the last 20 years, strategy processes have become highly standardized and rolled out across the entire Business and Planning Units to support structured thinking within clear time targets.
 This may be efficient, but it disregards the differing characteristics, maturity levels and market peculiarities of individual businesses and is at the expense of achieving the best possible results.

 A few key elements are required for the overarching strategy process to form a common, robust core.
 However the process, methodology and the type of cooperation should be individually designed for each planning unit and aligned with real needs.
 What should be considered in practice?

 "Many roads lead to Rome."
 Do not force all areas into an entirely fixed method and tool ‘corset’.
 Respect the methods that have been used previously, and proceed cautiously when making fundamental changes.
-It is important to consider the strategic maturity and the experience of the teams, so that neither excessive demands nor the feeling of regression are created.
-Remain flexible in your choice of methods – it's the result that counts rather than the journey , and the result must be supported by everyone.
+It is important to consider the strategic maturity and the experience of the teams, so that neither excessive demands nor the feeling of moving backwards are created.
+Remain flexible in your choice of methods - it's the result that counts rather than the journey, and the result must be supported by everyone.
 This is especially true for the analysis phase in the strategy process.

 Entire libraries are filled with the tools for strategic analysis.
 Therefore, tools need to be selected very carefully and should be appropriate to the complexity, structural conditions and maturity of the individual business.
-For a robust assessment of the starting position, a common understanding of market position, innovation, productivity, profitability and attractiveness for good people is necessary.
+For a robust assessment of the starting position, a common understanding on our market position, innovation power, productivity, profitability and the attractiveness for good people is necessary.
 The individual design of the analysis phase should follow the guideline: "Focus on the few and the essential".

 As individual and tailored the tool choice may be to the individual business, the definition of common standards for cross-unit milestones should be uncompromising.
-At the end of the analysis process, the strengths, weaknesses, opportunities and risks should be available as a condensate .
+At the end of the analysis process, the strengths, weaknesses, opportunities and threats should be the result.
 In addition, there must be a clear common understanding of at least the following questions: